GroovinChip/dart_class_generator/README.md

 ## Bugs
 - `Divider` widgets do not show on web
 - Backspacing the class name textfield until no characters are left crashes the code viewer
+- Editable code view does not support selecting and copying code
+- Editable code view does not accurately reflect the cursor location